Chappy202/modal-manager/README.md

   prev,        // () => void - Goes to the previous step
-  goTo,        // (stepId, data?) => void - Goes to a specific step with optional data setData,     // (data) => void - Updates the modal data
+  goTo,        // (stepId, data?) => void - Goes to a specific step with optional data setData,     // (data) => void - Updates the modal data addStep,     // (modalId, stepId, data?, previousStep?) => void - Adds or updates a step

   // State
-  isOpen,      // boolean - Whether the modal is open currentStep, // string | null - ID of the current step data,        // Record<string, unknown> - Current modal data isFirst,     // boolean - Whether the current step is the first step isLast,      // boolean - Whether the current step is the last step } = useModal({
+  isOpen,          // boolean - Whether the modal is open currentStep,     // string | null - ID of the current step currentStepIndex,// number - Index of the current step totalSteps,      // number - Total number of steps data,            // Record<string, unknown> - Current modal data isFirst,         // boolean - Whether the current step is the first step isLast,          // boolean - Whether the current step is the last step } = useModal({
   id,           // string - Unique identifier for the modal initialData,  // object - Initial data for the modal (optional)